The Odd Couple (film): Spin-offs

 The film spawned a television series spin-off in 1970, also titled The Odd Couple, that ran for five seasons until 1975.

 Also in the 1970s, a cartoon version called The Oddball Couple ran on ABC on Saturday mornings.
-Produced by Depatie-Freleng, it features a sloppy dog and a neat cat.
+Produced by DePatie–Freleng, it features a sloppy dog and a neat cat.

+The New Odd Couple, featuring African American actors in the lead roles of Oscar and Felix, was broadcast on ABC from 1982-83.

 Sequel

 In 1998, almost three decades later, a sequel, The Odd Couple II, was released.
 It reunited Lemmon and Matthau, along with original writer Neil Simon.
 However, it was a critical and commercial failure, grossing less than half than its predecessor.

 Cancelled remake

 In 2025, actor Dick Van Dyke revealed that he had previously been developing a remake of the film starring himself and Ed Asner.
 These plans were scrapped after Asner's death in August 2021.